KIDS FALL SHRED OKANAGAN

 - Mountain bikes should be in good working condition and fit the child well.
-Bikes should be fitted with hand V-brakes or disc brakes (no coaster brakes), with quality gears and mountain bike tires, as a minimum.
+Bikes should be fitted with disc brakes, with quality gears and mountain bike tires, as a minimum.

 - All equipment will be inspected to ensure safety and risk management.